faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **present**&nbsp; Papers of leaders donated decades ago, under stipulation that they be open, are still closed

     According to LDS historian Matt Harris, as he conveyed in an interview with John Dehlin ([transcript]({{ "/matt-harris-transcript-on-lds-transparency/" | relative_url }})), the Spencer W. Kimball papers and Henry W.  Moyle's papers were donated by children to Church archives with stipulations that they be open (in some cases at some agreed upon point in time).
 For instance, Harris stated that Moyle's papers were donated under stipulation that they be open for access by 1984.
-Neither Spencer W. Kimball's or Henry Moyle's papers are available today.
+Neither the Spencer W. Kimball's nor the Henry Moyle papers are available today.

 ## Discussion